 Sectoral oil dependency refers to the ratio of oil consumption in a specific sector to the total fuel consumption of that sector.
-The dependence on oil for transport and for fishing is the highest of all sectors, although it slightly decreased from nearly 100 % in 1990 to just below 94 % in 2014.
+The dependence on oil for transport and for fishing is the highest of all sectors, although both slightly decreased in 2015 compared with 1990 (see table 4).
 However, the industry sector, households and services have decreasing dependency rates towards 10 % dependency on oil.
 With the exception of non-energy consumption, the dependency on oil decreased in all sectors since 1990.

 Use of petroleum products

-In the last four years the final energy consumption of petroleum products has fallen below the 1990s level.
+In the last five years the final energy consumption of petroleum products has globally dropped below the 1990s level.
 The final energy consumption of individual petroleum products is shown in Figure 3.
 Gas/diesel oil, gasoline and kerosene type jet fuel (listed in order of significance) are by far the three most important products throughout the whole 25-year-period, although demonstrating different evolution patterns.

 The consumption of petroleum products by sector is shown in Figure 4.
-In 2014, the transport sector was by far the main consumer of petroleum products.
-Within the transport sector, road transport is the key consumer.
-Petroleum products are also used for non-energy purposes, which is the second highest sector of consumption after transport.
+In 2015, the transport sector was by far the main consumer of petroleum products.
+Within the transport sector, road transport is the key consumer with 47.5%.
+Petroleum products are also used for non-energy purposes, which is the second highest sector with 14.5% of consumption after transport.
 Non-energy consumption includes, for example, bitumen for road surfaces, the use of lubricants for reducing friction as well as the use of oil products in the chemical industry for chemical properties rather than energy content (combustion).

 Data sources and availability